-Simon had headed off to the Canaries for Christmas, and while he was away, I secured our first transmitter from our former boss at Kiss FM, Kevin Brannigan, now the CEO at Radio Nova.
-Simon had come home from the canaries to find a letter pushed through his letter box telling him “call me I got it.”
+Sean had headed off to the Canaries for Christmas, and while he was away, I secured our first transmitter from our former boss at Kiss FM, Kevin Brannigan, now the CEO at Radio Nova.
+Sean had come home from the Canaries to find a letter pushed through his letter box telling him “Call me I got it.”

 Things suddenly began to get real.